GABurns/GABurns/README.md

 [Exploristics](https://exploristics.com/) Social Media campaign.
 This resulted content with an **62 % increase in engagement** metrics from average Exploristics social media content.
 - [Lunctime Learning](https://github.com/GABurns/Presentations): A repo containing the slide decks and any associated code for [Exploristics](https://exploristics.com/) lunchtime learning sessions on a range of Data Science topics.
+- [Data Viz](https://github.com/GABurns/DataViz): A collection of some misc. data visualizations I've done that may be of interest.

 ## Contact Me
 **LinkedIn:** [DrGarethBurns](https://www.linkedin.com/in/drgarethburns/)\